TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 The current source of dependencies, which are used in type inference is restricted to method/function arguments which prevent making the whole type argument list inference in even simple scenarios.
 We could use the `_` placeholder for type arguments, which can be inferred from the argument list, and specify the remaining type arguments by ourselves.
 The potential additional sources of type information are specified below.

-- **Inference by target type** - The current method type inference doesn't use target type for determining type arguments in inference resulting in specifying the whole argument list.
+- **Inference by target type** - The current method type inference doesn't use target type for determining type arguments in type inference resulting in specifying the whole argument list.

 ```csharp
 object person = ...